 For the Dough

 - Add in ¾ cup of water and mix with a spatula to form a dough.
 A 1 tablespoon more at a time with remaining water if needed to form dough, do not over add water.
 Only mix until combined.
+Place in fridge to set up for 30 minutes.

 For the Filling

-- Pour in ¼ cup Panko and stir.
+- Add 1 cup stock and let cook for 15-20 minutes on simmer (medium low heat) until liquid has reduced and mostly gone.
+Add in ¼ cup vegan butter in and stir until melted.
+Pour in ¼ cup panko and stir.
 If still juicy, add 1 tablespoon more at a time. *May not need all of the Panko.
 Don’t want it to be dry.
+Let meat mixture cool to warm.
+Do not add hot mixture to pastry dough.

 Assembling Patties

-- Lightly flour surface.
-Roll a piece into a ball, then roll with rolling pin to 6 inches.
+- Evenly split dough into 12 equal pieces.
+Lightly flour surface.
+Roll a piece into a ball, then roll into a circle with a rolling pin to 6 inches in diameter.
+Lightly brush the edges with water (very light).*We prefer to use a scale for accuracy.

-- Add 3-4 tablespoon of mixture to one half of the dough circle.
-Fold to edges line up and use a fork to seal the edges.
+- Add 3-4 tablespoon of meat mixture to bottom half of the dough circle.
+Fold until edges line up and use a fork to seal the edges.
+Place on baking tray.
+Repeat with remaining dough and meat mixture.

-- Remove and let cool for at least 5 minutes.
+- Bake for 25-28 minutes on until golden and crispy.
+Remove and let cool for at least 5 minutes.
 Serve warm.

 Notes